SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             text: MBLGTACC
           -
             type: text
-            text: ' can be an enjoyable, exciting, and rewarding experience—and ' -
+            text: ' can be an enjoyable, exciting, and rewarding experience.
-            type: text
-            marks:
-              -
-                type: bold
-            text: 'those leading workshops will receive free general admission' -
-            type: text
-            text: ' to the entire weekend.
 Workshop sessions are the heart of the conference, bringing together students and higher ed pros from across the Midwest to learn and grow through the knowledge and experiences of their peers and mentors.'
       -
         type: paragraph
         attrs: